mooniak/abhaya-libre-font/FONTLOG.md

 When you make modifications, be sure to add a description of your changes, following the format of the other entries, to the start of this section.

+19 July 2016 (mooniak) Abhaya Libre v1.050
+- Minor design fixes
+- Ya post forms fixes
+- Fractions fixes
+- Fixes shaping issues on some GNU/Linux platforms(#43)

-6 April 2016 (mooniak) Abhaya Libre - ttf Build v1.030
+6 April 2016 (mooniak) Abhaya Libre - ttf Build v1.040
 - Minor design fixes
 - New ttf build
 - Added Yansa forms